Type 2 Diabetes: How can physical activity help?

 - Team sports (Football, rugby, volleyball, netball, hockey)

 Diabetes should not prevent you from exercising, however if you’re unsure or unconfident, you should seek the advice of your GP or specialist LTC Healthcare Professional who will be able to refer you to a suitable exercise regime.
+You can also find further resources and support below.

 For Healthcare Professionals